tech-rules/DAVE2-Keras/README.md

 1. [Nvidia's DAVE-2 system](https://arxiv.org/pdf/1604.07316v1.pdf)
 2. [Comma.ai's steering angle model](https://github.com/commaai/research)

-Another choice considered was to use transfer learning (fine-tuning of final few layers) with a pre-trained image classification CNN (e.g. VGG-16 or Inception-v3).
+Another choice considered was to use transfer learning (changing and fine-tuning of final few layers) with a pre-trained image classification CNN (e.g. VGG-16 or Inception-v3).
 The purpose of these CNNs are quite different (Imagenet classification challenge).
 These CNNs tend to have many more layers and an order of magnitude larger number of parameters than the choices (1) or (2) above which are designed to run real-time on resource constrained systems i.e. DrivePX and smart phones.

 ## Final Architecture:
   The final model was based upon Nvidia's DAVE-2, with a few modifications borrowed from Comma.ai's steering model.
 Here is a diagram of Nvidia's DAVE-2 CNN from (1) above: